 Your Distribution Channels are what drive your sales!
-They are your Facebook, Instagram and Snapchat followers, they are your blog and email list subscribers, they are the paying subscribers for your membership website.
+They are your Facebook, Instagram and Snapchat followers, they are your blog and email list subscribers, they are the paying subscribers for your membership website so learn how to run fb ads for your roofing business.
 Using a highly efficient and highly engaged Distribution Channel can almost infinitely lower the cost of launching a new product, generating buzz in a new offer, driving traffic to a new landing page / sales funnel, get feedback on a new idea, and because of all of this, also can heavily increase the real potential to SCALE your business into the stratosphere.

 A Distribution Channel is made up of fans of your Brand… Fans of your brand can come in many forms: those who admire your work, those who are satisfied customers, those who are considering buying from you, those that are looking to connect with you, those that want to learn from you, etc.